 Amplification – elevates the target speaker over all other sounds in the environment

 In what situations does the speech master feature help in hearing effortlessly?

 These are lists of some of the hypothetical daily situations to help you understand the speech master better,

 The radio is playing and someone is rustling through the pages of the newspaper.

 The speech master engages noise reduction to minimize the rustling of the paper and other noises in the background so that the voice from across the table is singled out for clear and effortless understanding.

 If you are chatting with your colleague on the way to work.

 In the background, the sound of announcements and trains make this a demanding situation.

 Speech master activates speech and noise management to reduce the unwanted sounds and helps to focus on speech coming from the front.

-The voices of the speakers around the speaker is also reduced for clear and relaxed conversation.
+The voices of the speakers around the speaker are also reduced for clear and relaxed conversation.